Eerie smoke-filled dust storm or ‘haboob’ descends on Paraguay

 The same parent storm system brought baseball-sized hail to Argentina over the weekend amid an outbreak of severe thunderstorms.

-Videos posted to social media, namely Twitter, on Monday revealed a towering wall of dark particles in Ayolas, Paraguay, a city of 65,000 in the department of Misiones on the Argentine border.
+Videos posted Monday to social media, namely Twitter, revealed a towering wall of dark particles in Ayolas, Paraguay, a city of 65,000 in the department of Misiones on the Argentine border.

 The phenomenon, which resembled the angled blade of a snowplow, brought speculation that a dust storm was closing in on southern Paraguay.
 Closer inspection, however, revealed that the “haboob” — the technical name for a dust storm — was carrying more than just dust.